 Note: If you’re still having trouble upgrading your theme after reading this post, let us help!
-Our awesome support team can help you with any WordPress issue, big or small – and for free!
-It doesn’t matter what time it is or whether it’s the weekend, our team is available 24/7.
+Our awesome support team can help you with any WordPress issue, big or small – for free!
+It doesn’t matter the time of day or day of the week, our team is available 24/7.

 Back Up Your Theme Files